citrusframework/citrus/CONTRIBUTING.md

 knowledge about the Citrus framework.

 * **Maintenance**
   Tasks required to keep the framework up to date.
 E.g. updating dependencies.
-Depending on the tasks, the changes may vary from smaller to larger size with a according time required.
+Tasks may vary in size from smaller to larger changes.
 Most of the tasks just require a little knowledge about the framework as the correctness of the change is verified by automated unit and integration tests.
 * **Enhancements**
   Smaller or medium size improvements of the functionality of Citrus.
 Those tasks are completable in a limited amount of time with a little or average knowledge about the Citrus internals.